nsiddiqui25/middlemanSite/README.md

 ## Helper Methods in Middleman
    - snippets of code you can add to your HTML/markdown file that simplify some common HTML tasks
       - for example, in a md file we don't want to include any ugly/messy HTML; when writing an HTML file, we may not want to go through the trouble of creating links, forms, etc

+## Layouts in Middleman
+   - special HTML files (high-level templates) that are used as templates for all the other HTML files on our websites
+   - useful if we want all our sites to look the same, but on the content to look different
+   - layout.erb is the default layout that comes with middleman
+      - it's an HTML skeleton and in the body we have a special `<%= yield %>` tag
+         - this tag becomes the placeholder for all the code in the HTML file that we're currently browsing
+      - we can create new layouts to be used with other HTML files but they need to be specified in front-matter using YAML
+   - instead of manually specifying which layout to use in front-matter, there's a more powerful/efficient way of doing it through `config.rb`, in one place where all layouts are specified
+   - we can also nest templates